mhmulder/image_captioning/README.md

 <img src="images/red.png">
 </p>

-The text data was cleaned and '<start>' and '<end>' tokens were created.
+The text data was cleaned and `<start>` and `<end>` tokens were created.
 From here a vocabulary dictionary was created, linking words to indices and indices to words.
 The text was then encoded with the indices and 0's were added after to pad the length of each sequence to the length of the longest description.
 These arrays were then sequenced and stored for use in the LSTM.
 This process can be seen in the blue image below.
 <p align="center">
 <img src="images/blue.png">
 </p>